Greece Residency

 The Golden Visa Programme is designed for third-country nationals who make a qualifying investment in Greece, either through the Real Estate Investment Route or the Alternative Investment Route.

-Holders may be taxed under Greece's progressive rates on worldwide income (9% to 44%), or may elect a flat annual tax of EUR 100,000 on foreign-sourced income regardless of amount, extendable to family members for EUR 20,000 per person annually.
+Holding the permit does not by itself make you a Greek tax resident.
+Those who become resident are taxed under Greece's progressive rates on worldwide income, or may elect the non-dom regime — a flat annual charge on foreign-sourced income, extendable to family members for an additional annual charge per person, subject to conditions.
 Locally sourced income remains taxed under standard rates in both cases.

 Residence permits are initially granted for five years and are renewable for further periods of five years, provided the qualifying investment is maintained.